 COO Jobs at Emory University with Visa Sponsorship

-COO roles at Emory University sit at the intersection of academic mission and complex operational leadership, overseeing everything from campus infrastructure to multi-unit administrative strategy.
+COO jobs at Emory University sit at the intersection of academic mission and complex operational leadership, overseeing everything from campus infrastructure to multi-unit administrative strategy.
 Emory has a consistent track record of sponsoring international candidates across a range of visa categories for senior operations roles.

 Have you applied for this role?